iquasere/UPIMAPI/README.md

                         List of databases to cross-check with UniProt information
-  --blast               If input file is in BLAST TSV format --entry_name          If IDs are in 'Entry name' format: tr|XXX|XXX --fasta               Output will be generated in FASTA format
+  --blast               If input file is in BLAST TSV format --full-id             If IDs are in 'full' format: tr|XXX|XXX --fasta               Output will be generated in FASTA format --step STEP           How many IDs to submit per request to the API (default
+                        is 1000)

 A tool for retrieving information from UniProt.
 ```